edinel/recipes/_recipes/PeachCobbler.md

     - "Meanwhile, make the topping.
 Do not start this before beginning the baking or the biscuits won't rise properly"
     - "In a food processor or by hand blend flour, cornmeal, 3 Tablespoons sugar, baking powder, baking soda, lemon zest, and salt to combine"
     - "scatter butter all over and pulse (or rub with your fingertips) until mixture resembles coarse meal"
-    - "Transfer to medium bowl; add yogurt and toss with rubber spatula until cohesive dough is formed.
-(Don't overmix dough or biscuits will be tough.)
+    - "Transfer to medium bowl; add yogurt and toss with rubber spatula until cohesive dough is formed. <br> (Don't overmix dough or biscuits will be tough.)
 Break dough into 6 evenly sized but roughly shaped mounds and set aside."
     - "After peaches are bubbling around the edges, remove peaches from oven and place dough mounds on top, sprinkling with remaining sugar"
     - "Bake until topping is golden brown and filling is bubbling in the center, 15-20 minutes"
 ---